LaamiriOuail/LaamiriOuail/README.md

 ## About Me

 - 🌍 Location: tangier,morocco
-- 🎓 Studied: Computer science in faculty of science and technologique
+- 🎓 Studied: Computer science in faculty of science and technologie
 - 🌱 Currently learning: .net technologies

 ## 💻 Tech Stack: